top of page

 Ages: 7 and up

-At this level more than effort is needed for reasonable development.
-Though the differences in age and life experience is taken into account for each individual martial artist, they need to maintain a functional understanding of the self-defense patterns and be able to execute them at a rank appropriate level.
-In time with more experience the advanced skills can be developed and cultivated resulting in the practitioner being able to preform at a noticeably more exact level of movement, intensity, accuracy, and awareness.
+At this level, more than effort is required for reasonable development.
+Although the differences in age and life experience are taken into account for each individual martial artist, they must maintain a functional understanding of the self-defense patterns and be able to execute them at an appropriate level based on their rank.
+With increased experience, advanced skills can be developed and refined, leading to the practitioner’s ability to perform at a noticeably higher level of movement, intensity, accuracy, and awareness.

 • F - Failed:

-The only way a student would get this grade would be from their failure to make any effort to demonstrate the pattern of motion while standing completely still.
+The sole possibility of a student receiving this grade would be due to their complete lack of effort in demonstrating the pattern of motion while standing completely still.

 • R - Relearn: